 Legal basis for processing your personal data

-The General Data Protection Regulation requires organisations to consider the legal basis on which they process personal data.
+The DPL requires organisations to consider the legal basis on which they process personal data.

 SVP will process personal data in line with the following principles:

-- When it is in our legitimate interests to do so: as part of our engagement and efforts to build long-term relationships with our supporters, we will send you communications and marketing material via post unless you have told us you do not wish to receive these communications.
+As part of our engagement and efforts to build long-term relationships with our supporters, we will send you communications and marketing material via post unless you have told us you do not wish to receive these communications

 We use Post Office address search, postcode lists and other sources to ensure the quality and accuracy of data you provide us – for example, where we cannot read information on a handwritten form.
 We do not attempt to complete any information you have chosen not to provide (for example, if you have left a telephone number blank).